 - On July 30, 2017, its independence day, the Pacific nation of Vanuatu announced the beginning of a phasing out of plastic bags and bottles.
 When implemented, it will ban the use or importation of single-use plastic bags and bottles — and it will make Vanuatu the first Pacific country to launch such a ban.

 - Supermarkets have stopped handing out single-use plastic bags all over the country.
 A group of supermarkets abandoned the use of plastic wrapping for virtually all of their fruit and vegetables in a project labeled ‘food in the nude.’
 Sales have spiked up to 300% for some fruit and veggies.

 What can I do today?

 Living a zero waste lifestyle is not only for those who want to leave a healthy planet for our children behind.
-It’s for everyone but it requires a bit of rethinking and changing of old habits.
+It’s for everyone, but it requires a bit of rethinking and changing old habits.
 Most importantly, you will notice just how easy it is.

 So, what steps can I take today:

 - become aware of what you have in your fridge and see how easy you can change it.